(Translation of an article published on 25/06/2020 on Le Petit Journal website.)

-With a Cartesian spirit but a particular fondness for challenge, Kean left her comfort zone: from a position of senior manager (administrative and financial manager, HR manager and representative in different ministers offices) in the private sector, and after developing her first company in Web design and SEO, she then specialized in pedagogy and e-learning in a large private academic institution.
+With a Cartesian spirit but a particular fondness for challenge, Kean left her comfort zone: from a position of senior manager (administrative and financial manager, HR manager and representative in different ministers cabinets) in both public and private sectors, and after developing her first company in Web design and SEO, she then specialized in pedagogy and e-learning in a large private academic institution.

-Guillaume, on the other hand, switched gear from his engineering position in La Défense and manager in a consulting firm to then be absorbed by the rapid shift of Internet and become a project manager and later, technical manager in varied startups.
+Guillaume, on the other hand, switched gear from his engineering position in Aerospace and Defense Industry and manager in a consulting firm to then be absorbed by the rapid shift of Internet and become a project manager and later, technical manager in varied startups.

-The pair always overflew with new ideas: an employment site specialized in the public sector: “Public-rh” (later sold to Keljob), a real estate website gathering offers of housing for sales and rent, a platform evaluating job sites by category, a “garage-sale” specialized site, an e-learning platform to learn Chinese “Beijing Cursus” with rising demand from learners, and most recently the launch of Ti Yan Academy, a website specialized in online cooking and baking lessons of French gastronomy.
+The pair always overflew with new ideas: an employment site specialized in the public sector: “Public-rh” (later sold to Keljob, a bit jobboard in France), a real estate website gathering offers of housing for sales and rent, a platform evaluating job sites by category, a “garage-sale” specialized site, an e-learning platform to learn Chinese “Beijing Cursus” with rising demand from learners, and most recently the launch of Ti Yan Academy, a website specialized in online cooking and baking lessons of French gastronomy.

 Entrepreneur couple, an experience and a lifestyle